ebdrup/mocha-jshint/README.md

 usage
 -----
-Mocha defaults to looking for your test specs in the `test` folder of yoour project.
+Mocha defaults to looking for your test specs in the `test` folder of your project.
 Add this file as `test/JSHint.spec.js` in your project, with the following content:

 ```js